Georgia Boat Registration Cost, Go Outdoors Renewal & eTitle Rules (2026)

 Do non-residents need to register in Georgia?

-Non-residents with valid home-state registration may operate in Georgia for up to 90 days.
+Non-residents with valid home-state registration may operate in Georgia until the boat has been used continuously in Georgia for more than 60 days.

 Do I need boater education in Georgia?

-If born on or after January 1, 1998, you need a boater education card to operate a motorboat with 10 HP or more.
+If born on or after January 1, 1998, you need mandatory boater education to operate any motorized vessel on Georgia waters.
 NASBLA-approved courses are accepted.

 Do I need a marine toilet certificate in Georgia?